mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 So what happens if due to retries on temporary onavailable system the business process is taking hours or even days to complete?
 What happens to our business process if for some reason we have to restart or kill our server due to an update?

-Our local retries won't help here, as the process will be completely restarted from the first step upon server restart.
+Our local retries won't help here, as the process will be completely restarted from the first step upon server restart leaving everything in a dirty state.

 -->